lucrnz/site/src/content/blog/steam-compatdata.md

-+++
+---
-title = "Live compressing the Steam compat data to save space on the drive" date = 2023-01-10 description = "Taking advantage of btrfs"
+title: "Live compressing the Steam compat data to save space on the drive"

-[extra]
-cover_img = "/images/blog/steam-compatdata/igal-ness-wQfV9njQxW4-unsplash.jpg"
+date: "2023-01-10"
+description: "Taking advantage of btrfs"
-cover_alt = "Red steel valve on a black background" long_description = "Learn how to compress your Steam compatiblity data and gain more free-space on your device."
+longDescription: "Learn how to compress your Steam compatiblity data and gain more free-space on your device."
-+++
+coverImg: "/images/blog/steam-compatdata/igal-ness-wQfV9njQxW4-unsplash.jpg"
+coverAlt: "Red steel valve on a black background"
+---

 > 💡 Info: This article is for the GNU/Linux operative system, It might work on SteamOS, but I haven't tried since I do not own that device.
 > This also assumes you have intermediate knowledge using the command line.